NajeebAhmad00/InstagramClone-MERN/README.md

 - Real-time updates to the feed page based on follow/unfollow actions
 - Like/dislike and comment on posts
 - Real-time updates to the likes list when a post is liked/disliked
-- Real-time updates to the comments of a post when putting or deleting a comment
+- Real-time updates to the comments of a post when adding or deleting a comment
 - Search for users
 - Firebase storage for hosting images